 Appointments and Affiliations:

-- Scientist, Physical Sciences, Brain Sciences Research Program, Sunnybrook Research Institute
+- Senior scientist, Physical Sciences, Brain Sciences Research Program, Sunnybrook Research Institute

 - Assistant professor, department of medical biophysics, University of Toronto